amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

   The other two error are compared with 1.
   The option `"pressure`" is always active during steady-state time integration.
   The option  `"saturation`" is always active during transient time integration.

-* `"time stepping strategy`" [string] allows one to define an adaptive time step increment through an error estimator.
-The only available option is `"adaptive`".
-It is supported for the Darcy flow only.
-  The error estimator can be controlled via two parameters in the list `"time integration method`" called `"absolute error tolerance`" and `"relative error tolerance`".
-The default values for these parameters are 0.001.

-* `"BDF1`" [list] list specified in `"time integration method`".
-  It includes the following parameters.

-  * `"time step increase factor`" [double] defines geometric grow rate for the initial time step.
-If adaptive time stepping strategy is specified, this parameter is ignored.
-Default is 1.0.

-  * Other parameters will be described later.

 * `"initialization`" [list] defines parameters for calculating initial pressure guess.
   It can be used to obtain pressure field which is consistent with the boundary conditions.